 Whatever.
 You understand me.

 Mr. FFF was all like “you’re putting peanut butter, chicken and cheese together?
-I feel like you may have gone off the proverbial lasagna deep end woman.”
+I feel like you may have gone off the proverbial lasagna deep end woman.
+Why can’t you just make something normal like Healthy Seasonal Recipe’s Healthy Beef Lasagna with Spinach and Basil?”

 He didn’t really call me woman.
 That’s just for EFFECT.